brandur/sorg/content/nanoglyphs-drafts/029-path-of-madness.md

 The lesson: Clever patches might seem ingenious, but clever patches have secondary effects.
 Worse yet, the secondary effects _have secondary effects_.
 This pattern propagates endlessly, growing in complexity and expense with every new layer.

+Oracle's now downstream of decades worth of clever patches, and paying the price.
+And they're not the only ones -- dev environments with fluidity comparable to slogging waist-deep through marshland aren't uncommon at big tech shops.

 There is a solution: Instead of taking the easy path today, Fix.
 Root.
 Problems.
 If tests are slow, the right fix isn't to send them to the cloud, it's to _fix the tests_ and implement ratchets to make sure they stay fixed.
 The former is enticing in that it's easier today, but it will be much, much harder tomorrow.

 ---